 Congressman Louie Gohmert tests positive for coronavirus

-Republican Congressman Louie Gohmert has tested positive for coronavirus, CBS News has confirmed.
+Republican Congressman Louie Gohmert has tested positive for coronavirus.
 The Texas Republican has not been wearing a mask inside the U.S. Capitol, flouting safety guidelines.

 Gohmert was supposed to fly to Texas with President Trump on Wednesday, but tested positive for the virus during a pre-screening at the White House, several administration sources confirmed to CBS News.
 Politico first reported Gohmert's diagnosis.